pzhaojohnson/rna2drawer2/README.md

 though this can be changed in your browser settings.

 To open a saved drawing,
-navigate to the form to do so via the link on the home page or via `File`: `Open` menu button and upload the saved file with `.rna2drawer2` extension.
+navigate to the form to do so via the link on the welcome page or via `File`: `Open` menu button and upload the saved file with `.rna2drawer2` extension.